steinbergmedia/halion-script-api/Readme.md

 ## Build

-To build the HTML pages run mdbook from the checkout folder of this repository.
+To build the HTML pages use the command line to run mdbook from the checkout folder of this repository.

 ```
 mdbook build